hyperledger/indy-node/getting-started.md

 ## Apply for a Job

-At some time in the future, Alice would like to work for Acme Corp.
+At some time in the future, Alice would like to work for the fictional company, Acme Corp.
 Normally she would browse to their website, where she would click on a hyperlink to apply for a job.
 Her browser would download a connection request which her Indy app would open; this would trigger a prompt to Alice, asking her to accept the connection with Acme Corp.
 Because we’re using a CLI, the interface is different, but the steps are the same.
 We do approximately the same things that we did when Alice was accepting Faber College’s connection request:

 ```
 ALICE@test> show sample/acme-job-application.indy